ckamps/2232-defiance/content/home-systems.md

 ## Doorbell and Camera

-The main entry has a Ring Doorbell Pro is positioned at the main entry door.
+The main entry has a Ring Video Doorbell Pro 2.

 ## Networking